Contact

 At The De Beauvoir Clinic, care is not viewed as a series of isolated appointments.

-Many physical and stress-related patterns respond best to consistent input over time, allowing the system to adapt rather than repeatedly settle and re-flare.
+Many physical and stress-related presentations respond best to consistent clinical input over time, allowing the body–mind system to adapt, integrate, and stabilise rather than repeatedly settle and re-flare.

-Ongoing care provides a structured way to maintain stability, support change, and respond as needs evolve.
+Ongoing care offers a structured way to support change, maintain progress, and respond as needs evolve — without assuming long-term commitment from the outset.

 Why ongoing care matters